Print White Label Header

 Additional Admissions Requirements

 There are additional program specific requirements that may also need to be met.
-These include, but are not limited to Background Checks, Immunizations, and/or other perquisites for admission.
+These include, but are not limited to background checks, immunizations, and/or other prerequisites for admission.

 Detailed information is available in the Brookline College catalog (click here).
 All applicants are advised to check with an Admissions Representative for specific information on these requirements, prior to enrolling.